Understanding Betting Season Win Totals

 NCAAB (College Basketball)

-With the NHL, we see regular season point totals instead of win totals.
+When you make NHL bets online, you’ll see regular season point totals instead of win totals.
 NHL teams earn two points for a win and one for an overtime loss.
 Since standings are determined by points rather than wins, the oddsmakers post over/unders on how many points the teams will finish with.

 How Sportsbooks Grade Regular Season Win Totals